 - Publication List (pdf format)

-VERY IMPORTANT: If you do not have representative benchmarks and data to justify the resource request you need to apply for a Preparatory Project, which allows you to port your code, to test it, and to collect all the information necessary for a CHRONOS Tier-0 Project Proposal.
+VERY IMPORTANT: All applicants must apply for a Preparatory Project, unless they already have access to Alps.
+Preparatory access allows you to port your code, test it, and collect all the information necessary for a CHRONOS Tier-0 Project Proposal.

-Please be aware that proposals rejected in previous calls cannot be resubmitted!
+Please be aware that proposals rejected in previous calls may not be resubmitted!

 Review Process

-Awards are made based on the quality and scientific impact of the research and on the suitability of the proposed simulations for the requested resources.
+Awards are made based on the quality and scientific impact of the research, as well as the suitability of the proposed simulations for the requested resources.

 The review process is structured as follows: